Grahp/Website/quartz.md

 ### Theory Rules

-Reifying theory rules is quite a challenge.
-Theory rules are very abstract.
-Sometimes we write them down, but it's very imprecise, and has no real coordination or connection with your dictionary.
+Theory rules are typically very abstract.
+We may write them down, but it's very imprecise, and has no real coordination with your theory.

-A theory rule is
 In truth, theory rules are very simple.
-A theory rule is just a function of some input that provides some output.
+A theory rule just provides a function of some input that provides some output.
 This is known as the application function, and is what is applied during theory rule application.

 ### Dictionary